TheGrimsey/bevy_world_seed/README.md

 This uses a spline to flatten terrain (as one would with a road).
 The terrain heightmap is updated when a modifier changes.

+## Collision

+This crate does not include colliders as managing different versions of physics crates is a headache.

 ## TODO

 - [X] Textures